FFMG/myoddweb.piger/monitor/api/python/Doc/library/fileinput.rst

    .. versionchanged:: 3.2
       Can be used as a context manager.

-   .. versionchanged:: 3.5.2
+   .. deprecated-removed:: 3.6 3.8
-      The *bufsize* parameter is no longer used.
+      The *bufsize* parameter.

 The following functions use the global state created by :func:`fileinput.input`;
 if there is no active state, :exc:`RuntimeError` is raised.